Tim Dieck

-Tim Dieck (born 7 April 1996) is a German competitive ice dancer that currently competes for Spain with Olivia Smart.
-Together, they are two-time Spanish national champions (2024–25), 2024 Skate America bronze medalist, 2024 CS Nepela Memorial bronze medalists, and 2024 Challenge Cup silver medalists.
+Tim Dieck (born 7 April 1996) is a German-Spanish competitive ice dancer who currently competes for Spain with Olivia Smart.
+Together, they are three-time Spanish national champions (2024–26), 2024 Skate America bronze medalist, and a four-time Challenger Series medalist (including two gold).
 They won a small bronze medal for their free dance at the 2025 World Championships.
+They represented Spain at the 2026 Winter Olympics.

-With his former skating partner Katharina Müller, he is a two-time German national champion and has won many senior international medals, including two silver medals on the ISU Challenger Series and three gold medals at the German NRW Trophy.
-They have represented Germany at the European and World championships.
-In December 2022, it was announced that Dieck had teamed up with British-Spanish ice dancer Olivia Smart.
+With his former skating partner Katharina Müller, he is a two-time German national champion (2020-21), two-time Challenger Series silver medalist, and competed at the European and World championships.
+They represented Germany at the 2022 Winter Olympics.

 Personal life

 Tim Dieck was born on 7 April 1996 in Dortmund, Germany.
 His parents, Martina and Frieder, are involved in figure skating as a coach and judge, respectively, and his sister, Dominique, formerly competed in ice dancing.
-As of 2017, he is studying sports science at Ruhr University Bochum.
-He is a soldier-athlete in the Bundeswehr.
+As of 2017, he was studying sports science at Ruhr University Bochum.
+He was a soldier-athlete in the Bundeswehr.
+Additionally, he has been in a relationship with Italian pair skater, Sara Conti, since 2025.

 In September 2025, he was granted Spanish citizenship.